jakimowb/enmapbox_testmigration2/doc/source/general/contribute.rst

     $ git log --show-signature (shows GnuPG signatures in the log history)
     $ git merge --verify-signatures branch (ensures that all commits are signed and valid before performing a merge)

 Having to use GnuPG for all commits can be a bit daunting.
-Perhaps a simple alternative can be to require that contributors add their name and email to a file (e.g., CONTRIBUTORS), and do so with a GnuPG + signed-off commit, and later at least sign-off commits.

 .. _contribute_test_and_ci: